Top Seed Swiatek Exits Miami With Gauff After Upsets - UrduPoint

 "It was such a great game for me in consistency, the serve, the returns, the playing from the baseline, I think it was pretty good and I hope I can keep for the next match," she said.

-A quarter-finalist also in Miami last year, that next match will be against fifth-seed Jessica Pegula on Wednesday.
+A quarter-finalist also in Miami last year, that next match will be against fifth-seed Jessica Pegula pm Wednesday.

 Garcia, who had beaten four-times Grand Slam winner Naomi Osaka in straight sets on Sunday, continued her inspired form as she defeated Gauff on her home court in one hour 43 minutes.